jonasbn/til/rust/learn_rust.md

      Created library `helloworld` project
 ```

-The variation if you are creating a library
+The variation if you are creating a library:

 ```bash
 $ cargo new —lib helloworldlibrary